Solcraftl2/solcraft-poker/frontend/README.md

 ## License

-(Placeholder) This project is licensed under the MIT License.
+This project is **proprietary** and is not licensed for redistribution.
-# soulcraft